-I have been charged with one or more of the offences listed in section A1 below.

-- □ No - □ Yes and every charge (with details and outcomes) is disclosed in the Appendix.

-I have been the subject of an order by a judge or justice of the peace (includes a peace bond, probation order, prohibition order or warrant to arrest) in respect of an offence listed in Section A1 below.

-- □ No - □ Yes and every order is disclosed in the Appendix.
+I have bee en charged with one or more of the offences listed in section A1 below.
+No Yes and every charge (with details and outcomes) is disclosed in the Appendix. en the subject of an order by a judge or justice of the peace (includes a peace bond, order, prohibition order or warrant to arrest) in respect of an offence listed in Section No Yes and every order is disclosed in the Appendix.